Orchestre Symphonique de Montreal

 About Orchestre Symphonique de Montreal:

 Founded in 1934, Orchestre Symphonique de Montréal (OSM) is a professional arts organization that performs symphonic music and concerts of international artists.
 OSM is made up of more than 94 permanent musicians in five categories: strings, woodwind, brass, percussion, and harp.
-In the 2020-2021 season, Rafel Payare was named OSM’s music director, becoming the ninth director in OSM’s history.
-OSM’s mission lists three programs: access to music, education, and excellence and innovation.
+Rafel Payar is the current musical director, becoming the ninth director in OSM’s history.

-Education: Through its education programs, OSM gives young people the chance to discover symphonic music.
-OSM provides virtual tools, masterclasses, concerts, competitions and other summer activities to primary and secondary school students.
-The charity reports that 24,000 young people were reached through the two online school matinee performances.
-It also reports that 50 students were reached through 11 online masterclasses.
-Further, 600 students from the Jewish community were offered the opportunity to take part in an interactive concert through the Euphony Project.
-70 elementary school students were involved in the implementation of the OSMose Project, intended to break down the barriers faced by special needs students in concert halls.
+Through its education programs, the OSM offers young people opportunities to explore symphonic music.
+It provides virtual tools, masterclasses, concerts, competitions, and summer activities for primary and secondary school students.
+In F2023, the charity reports that 17,195 students were reached through 12 in-hall and five webcast school matinee performances.
+The OSM competition hosted 40 contestants and eight adjudicators.
 OSM also provides free extracurricular music lessons to elementary school students.
-In F2021, 110 families enrolled in free lessons on weekends, allowing 200 children to engage with music on a weekly basis.
+In F2023, 160 families enrolled in free lessons on weekends, allowing 200 children to engage with music on a weekly basis.

 My anchor